-Though Oregon’s graduation rate is nothing to shout about, there’s reason to cheer a different trend.
-In Oregon, students enrolled in Career Technical Education programs are 15.5 percentage points more likely to graduate from high school in four years than students who do not take the courses, according to the Oregon Department of Education.
+Career exploration for high school students is making a difference in fighting against the state’s challenges.
+In Oregon, students enrolled in Career Technical Education programs are 15% more likely to graduate from high school in four years than students who do not take the courses, according to the Oregon Department of Education.

 Hiring Hot Spots